tinkerbell/roadmap/design/20230222_tinkerbell_crd_refactor.md

    // +optional
    Severity ConditionSeverity `json:"severity,omitempty"`

-   // LastTransitionTime is the last time the condition transitioned from one status to another.
+   // LastTransition is the last time the condition transitioned from one status to another.
-   LastTransitionTime metav1.Time `json:"lastTransitionTime"`
+   LastTransition *metav1.Time `json:"lastTransitionTime"`

    // Reason is a short CamelCase description for the conditions last transition.
    // +optional